Fear doesn’t live here: Fighting inequality and marginalization in sub-Saharan Africa

 It pains me to think that somebody like Mary — leading a movement at her university which will change the prospects of young women for generations — would have dropped out of school, been subject to early marriage, early pregnancy, and a short life of domestic toil.

-Mary shares her success with other members of CAMA, Camfed’s alumnae network, which will grow to a movement of 100,000 members across sub-Saharan Africa this year.
-She was one of the 23 extraordinary young women from Malawi, Tanzania, Zambia and Zimbabwe, elected leaders and ambassadors for CAMA, who joined our Regional Leadership Summit in Johannesburg this March.
+Mary shares her success with other members of the CAMFED Association (CAMA), women leaders educated with CAMFED support.
+She was one of the 23 extraordinary young women from Malawi, Tanzania, Zambia and Zimbabwe, elected leaders and ambassadors for the CAMFED Association, who joined our Regional Leadership Summit in Johannesburg this March.
 We came together to explore how to further develop our network — a movement for girls’ education and women’s empowerment.
 We want to strengthen our shared values, and learn from and leverage the innovative ideas and ground-breaking achievements within the network.
 I think many of these young women will make history.
 Mary’s story illustrates why I am so sure of that.

 “Leadership comes with a lot of responsibilities.
 A leader can lead people to see light or darkness.”

-At our summit we talked about CAMA leadership transcending the network.
-Mary wasn’t talking for CAMA, but CAMA gave her the strength and the backing.
-She said when she was in a big meeting, she would just imagine that she was with CAMA, and everyone was agreeing with her.
+At our summit we talked about CAMFED Association leadership transcending the network.
+Mary wasn’t talking for the Association, but the network gave her the strength and the backing.
+She said when she was in a big meeting, she would just imagine that she was with the CAMFED Association, and everyone was agreeing with her.
 “If someone could do all this for me, I need to do it for the other girls,” she told me.
 “I have nothing to fear.
 I need to speak up.
 Leadership comes with a lot of responsibilities.
 A leader can lead people to see light or darkness.”

 Last week, I received an e-mail from the Skoll Foundation, whose support made our summit, and the scaling of our network, possible.
-Through its investment in CAMA, the Foundation supports young women from marginalized rural communities across sub-Saharan Africa to step up for change, unleashing inspirational leaders for social good.
-The theme for the Skoll World Forum in Oxford, Creating Common Ground, immediately made me think back to my meeting with Mary and CAMA’s other great leaders, living the words of Sally Osberg, the President and CEO of The Skoll Foundation:
+Through its investment in the CAMFED Association, the Foundation supports young women from marginalized rural communities across sub-Saharan Africa to step up for change, unleashing inspirational leaders for social good.
+The theme for the Skoll World Forum in Oxford, Creating Common Ground, immediately made me think back to my meeting with Mary and the Association’s other great leaders, living the words of Sally Osberg, the President and CEO of The Skoll Foundation:

 “The work of democracy and justice is never finished.
 Now is a moment to renew our common cause, to forge bold partnerships, to bridge all that divides.
 Now is the moment we must reunite with those left behind or spurned.
 Now is the moment to embrace our common humanity.”